Image Operations - Filtering

 Gaussian Blur

-This is one of the most widely used blurring algorithms.
-It blurs pixels by applying a convolution kernel which mixes in a fraction of the color of neighboring pixels.
-This will cause sharp color transitions to appear more gradual and results in a softness or blur of the image.
+One of the most popular blurring algorithms, Gaussian Blur, mixes a fraction of the color of neighboring pixels by applying a convolution kernel.
+This effect makes sharp color transitions appear more gradual, resulting in a softened or blurred image.

-In order to use the Gaussian Blur filter, you must set the blur filter mode to gaussian and set a value which takes a float within the range 0 - 100, and describes the amount of blur applied to the input image.
+To utilize the Gaussian Blur filter, you must set the blur filter mode to gaussian and specify a value that describes the amount of blur applied to the input image, within a range of 0 - 100.

 {